triggerman722/openshift-apache2.4/README.md

 5. SSH into your gear
 6. `nohup $OPENSHIFT_REPO_DIR/misc/install.sh > $OPENSHIFT_DIY_LOG_DIR/install.log`
 7. Wait (This may take at least an hour)
-8. Open http://appname-namespace.rhcloud.com/phpinfo.php to verify running
-   apache
-9. You can remove the misc content
+8. You can remove the misc content

 Thanks
 ------